Welcome to Youth Summer Programs!

 All programs meet in the Chandler Education Building (the red building) on the second floor.
 We have cubbies available for your child’s backpack or personal items.

 Under the title “Messing About in Boats”, we offer two types of classes.
 For 5-7 year olds we have Lil’ Scuppers.
 These are half day programs.
-For 7-10 year olds we have themed, full day camps: Jr. Pirates, Jr. Discoverers, Jr. Shipwrights and Jr. Mariners.
+For 7-10 year olds we have themed, full day camps: Jr. Mariners, Jr. Pirates, Jr. Discoverers, Jr. Mariners.
 Lil’ Scuppers should bring a snack to camp, while the full day campers should bring a snack and lunch.

-Children taking a Learn to Sail program should bring a snack.
+For 8-16 year olds taking a half day Learn to Sail program should bring a snack.
 We have wet & dry suits available or you can bring your own if you like.
-All day Learn to Sail Intensives should bring lunch and a snack.
+All day Learn to Sail campers should bring lunch and a snack.

 Regardless of which program your child is taking, here is a list of items we recommend they bring: